PetraOleum/2016-Notes/Statistics 2b.markdown

 ```

 It at first appears that `dbh` and `d16` are the best predictors, but doing all three together actually have `ht` and `d16`.

+### The design matrix

+This matrix is made from the coefficients of all the &beta;'s.
+In the case of categorical variables, one level is selected as the reference level (the first alphabetically in `R`; the "intercept) and the remaining levels are binary "dummy variables" equal to 1 if that level is the one for that observation, else 0. &beta;<sub>1</sub>, the intercept, always has a coefficient of 1, so there is always a column of 1's as the first row.
+The matrix equals **X**, so the model equation can be written more succintly as:

+_Y&#x303; = **X**&beta;&#x303; + &epsilon;&#x303;_

 ## R commands